storj/docs/CONTRIBUTING.md

 **Linking by docId**

 You can link to other documents using their docId.
-This ensures that the link will still work even if the URL of the target page changes.
-Using docId for internal links ensures that the links remain valid even if the URL structure changes.
+The link name will be the title of the linked document.
+Linking by docId ensures that the links remain valid even if the URL structure changes.

 **Syntax**